 3. The Formal Issue

 The material issue is concerned with what the proposed idea in fact is and its evaluation.
-The formal issue is concerned with the normative standing or theological/ecclesiastical permissibility of maintaining the issue.
+The formal issue is concerned with the normative standing or theological/ecclesiastical permissibility of maintaining the idea.

 A Proposed Model?